How to hire a fractional CTO: the playbook

 How long does it take to hire a fractional CTO?

-If the evaluation process above is run in a single 60-minute call, the decision can be made in the same week.
-The engagement can start the following Monday.
-There is no recruitment process, no notice period, and no onboarding theatre.
+If you run the evaluation above in a single 60-minute call, you can decide in the same week, and the engagement can start the following Monday.
+There is no recruitment funnel, no notice period, and no onboarding theatre.
 A legitimate fractional CTO is embedded inside your team within five working days.
+The speed is part of the point: the model only works if value shows up fast enough to judge inside the first billing cycle.

 What happens if the fractional CTO does not deliver?

-With a monthly commitment structure, the exit is clean.
-If the first month does not produce a built system and a clear audit of the highest-impact next steps, the client terminates the engagement with 30 days notice.
-The financial exposure is one month of fees.
+With a monthly commitment structure the exit is clean.
+If the first month does not produce a built system and a clear audit of the highest-impact next steps, you terminate with 30 days notice and your total exposure is one month of fees.
+This is exactly why you should refuse long upfront commitments.
+The whole advantage of the model is that you can verify the work before you keep paying for it.

 Related implementation paths